lipe-poliveira/jsintel/README.md

-# jsinte
+# jsintel

-`jsinte` is a lightweight JavaScript reconnaissance CLI for bug bounty hunters and security researchers.
+`jsintel` is a lightweight JavaScript reconnaissance CLI for bug bounty hunters and security researchers.

 It helps identify useful front-end signals such as: